-Shared Medical Appointments (SMAs), also called ‘Group Visits’, are “A series of consecutive individual medical consultations in a supportive group setting where all can listen, interact, and learn.”
-As such, an SMA is both an individual consultation and a group peer support session.
+Shared Medical Appointments (SMAs), or ‘Group Visits’, are “a series of consecutive individual medical consultations in a supportive group setting where all can listen, interact, and learn.”

 Traditionally, medical consultations have been carried out in a 1:1 situation; an ‘expert’ (doctor) consulting with one patient.
 This has served us well, and still does with injuries and infectious diseases.
 But the rise in chronic and lifestyle-related diseases has dramatically altered the clinical landscape.